houqb/houqb.github.io/_pages/about.md

 ## News

++ I will serve as an area chair for ICCV'2025
 + Three papers accepted by NeurIPS'2024
-+ Four papers accepted by TPAMI'2024
++ Five papers accepted by TPAMI'2024
 + I am among the list of Highly Cited Chinese Researchers of 2023
 + Six papers accepted by CVPR'24 and ECCV'24
 + Three papers accepted by ICLR'24 and ICML'24